Hybrid Training for Military Selection: How to Prepare

 What Hybrid Training Means in a Selection Context

-Hybrid training is built around the idea that multiple physical qualities must be developed together.
+Hybrid training, concurrent training, in the research literature, is built around the principle that multiple physical qualities must be developed together rather than in isolated blocks.

 A typical hybrid system includes: